simplex-chat/simplex-chat/docs/rfcs/2023-10-24-robust-discovery.md

 A service key is derived from the payload, which MAY be used as-is.
 Source address contains both host and port.

-Listener MUST verify datagram signature against the key it got OOB.
+Listener MUST verify datagram signature against the key it got in datagram.

-Listener MUST check that source address matches the announce.
+Listener MUST verify that the address in the announcement matches the source address of the datagram.

+During the first connection to the new controller:

+OOB must have the same:
+- Ed25519 key used to sign datagrams.
+- CA cert fingerprint.

+During the subsequent connections, these keys and CA cert fingerprint in the datagram mush match the record.

 ### Service (TCP client)